7 iconic photo spots in Lisbon you shouldn't miss during your next trip

 Torre de Belém Lighthouse

-When photographing the Torre de Belém, use the bridge as a leading line towards the tower.
+When photographing the Torre de Belém, use the wooden bridge as a leading line towards the tower.
 Leading lines are one of the three essential photo composition techniques I recommend you familiarize yourself with.

 If you’d like to flatten the sea, especially if it is cloudy, I’d recommend trying a long exposure photo.
 The moving clouds in the background should look outstanding with the tower in the foreground.

-I discovered this photo spot accidentally.
+I discovered this photo spot in Lisbon accidentally.
 It’s right next to the Jardim Marcelino de Mesquita Park.
 At this photo spot, a triumphal arch and aqueduct intersect.
 If you wait a little, you may even catch a tram passing through the triumphal arch.
 However, this does not seem to be one of the busy tram lines.
 I waited there for almost half an hour but no tram came.

 Triumphal Arch and aqueduct near Jardim Marcelino de Mesquita